wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-example.md

     }
     ```

-2. Invoke the API as shown below using the curl command.
+2. Invoke the API using the following curl command.

     !!!
 Info
         The Curl application can be downloaded from [here](https://curl.haxx.se/download.html).